ArisingSun/cardano-plutus_pioneer3/README.md

 ## Creating Pull Requests

 what is a PR? a request to have code pulled into a nother branch. example putting feature branch into main branch.

+## Deleting Branches
+git branch -d *branch name*  // also to use -D if you havent merged.